botilka/botilka/README.md

 - EventStore implementation with [Doctrine](https://www.doctrine-project.org/) or [MongoDB](https://www.mongodb.com).
 - Commands/queries handling & description on API Platform UI.
 - Sync or async event handling is a matter of configuration.
-- Replay all or some events, to tests domain changes.
+- Replay all or some events (allow to test domain changes).
-- Rebuild a projection, ie. when you add a ReadModel.
+- Rebuild a projection on demand (ie. when you add a ReadModel).
 - Safe commands concurrency.
 - Fully immutable, not a single setter.
 - Tested, good code coverage.